donia-lab/MetaBGC/README.md

 1. For identifying BGCs using the spHMMs constructed in the build step the MetaBGC-Identify.py script should be executed with the required input files.
 To identify Type II PKS BGCs you can find the pre-built high-performing [spHMM models](https://github.com/donia-lab/MetaBGC-TIIPKS/tree/master/models).
 	```
-	A. --sphmm_directory, required=True: The HMMER results directory generated from MetaBGC-Build.
+	A. --sphmm_directory, required=True: The high performing HMMER model directory generated from MetaBGC-Build.
-	B. --nucl_seq_directory, required=True: Directory of nuleotide synthetic read samples
+	B. --nucl_seq_directory, required=True: Directory of reads of metagenome samples.
-         in fasta format with ".fasta" extension.
 The filenames are used as sample names.
-	C. --prot_seq_directory, required=True: Directory of EMBOSS translated synthetic protein
-         read samples in fasta format with ".translated.fasta" extension.
-They should have the
-		 same base name as the corresponding nuleotide file and can be be saved in the same
-         directory.
+    C. --seq_fmt, required=True: {fasta,fastq} Sequence file format and extension.
+    D. --pair_fmt, required=True: {single, split, interleaved} Sequence pair format.
+    G. --R1_file_suffix, required=False: Suffix including extension of the file name specifying the forward reads.
+Not specified for single or interleaved reads.
+Example: .R1.fastq
+    H. --R2_file_suffix, required=False: Suffix including extension of the file name specifying the reverse reads.
+Not specified for single or interleaved reads.
+Example: .R2.fastq
-	D. --prot_family_name, required=True: Name of the protein family.
+	G. --prot_family_name, required=True: Name of the protein family.
-         This is used as prefix for all output files.
-	C. --cohort_name, required=True: Name of the sample/cohort of read samples used for evaluation.
+	H. --cohort_name, required=True: Name of the cohort of read samples used for model building.
-	B. --output_directory, required=True: The desired parsed output directory name
-	C. --cpu,required=True: Protein family name (ie, TcmN or siderophore)
+	I. --output_directory, required=True: Directory to save results.
+	J. --cpu, required=False: Number of CPU threads to use (Def.=4).
 	```

-2. MetaBGC-Identify will produce a FASTA file of the nucleotide sequences for those sample's reads that passed in the output directory.
+2. MetaBGC-Identify will produce a FASTA file, **CombinedIDFASTASeqs.fasta**, of the nucleotide sequences for those sample's reads that passed the cutoff in the output directory.

 ### Running MetaBGC-Quantify to profile biosynthetic-like reads

-1. A user must combine each sample FASTA file from the MetaBGC-Identify module into one multi-FASTA which then can be used to de-replicate at 95% identity and 95% alignment coverage using **CD-HIT-EST** with the following parameters: `-c .95 -n 10 -d 0 -aS .95`.

-	**If a user is interested in adding metadata to the headers of the multi-FASTA file such as sampletype, cyclasetype you can use this [script](https://github.com/donia-lab/MetaBGC-TIIPKS/tree/master/MetaBGC-Quantify/add_metadata_to_FASTA.py).**

-2. To quantify these de-replicated reads, a users must use the multi-FASTA de-replicated file as query using BLASTn against all sample metagenomes using the following parameters: `-task blastn -dust no -max_target_seqs 1000000 -perc_identity 95.0 -qcov_hsp_perc 50 window_size 11`
-**Please name BLAST tabular files with the following synthax {SAMPLE_\__ID}_\__{BLAST_\__extension}.
-For example: V1.UC48.0_\__reads_\__against_\__combined-reads**
-3. To produce an abundance profile using the results from *step 2* a user must then use [MetaBGC-Quantify.py](https://github.com/donia-lab/MetaBGC-TIIPKS/blob/master/MetaBGC-Quantify/MetaBGC-Quantify.py) with the following parameters:
+1. To quantify these reads identified in the previous step, the MetaBGC-Quantify.py script should be executed with the following parameters:

 	```
-		A. --blast_extension, required=True: extension to combine BLAST results to search for all the BLAST tabular files in a directory
-		B. --sample_extension, required=True: extension to parse sample name out of BLAST tabular file
-		C. --blast_dirpath, required=True: PATH to BLAST results
-		D. --tabular_colnames, nargs='+', required=False, default = "sseqid slen sstart send qseqid qlen qstart qend qcovs pident evalue"
-		E. --outfile, required=False, default='combined-blast_quantifier-results.txt'
-		F.--outdir, required=True: PATH to deposit output results
-		G. --cohort_name', required=True: Dataset name
+    A. --identify_fasta, required=True: Path to the CombinedIDFASTASeqs.fasta file produced by MetaBGC-Identify.
+    B. --nucl_seq_directory, required=True: Directory of reads of metagenome samples.
+The filenames are used as sample names.
+    C. --seq_fmt, required=True: {fasta,fastq} Sequence file format and extension.
+    D. --pair_fmt, required=True: {single, split, interleaved} Sequence pair format.
+    G. --R1_file_suffix, required=False: Suffix including extension of the file name specifying the forward reads.
+Not specified for single or interleaved reads.
+Example: .R1.fastq
+    H. --R2_file_suffix, required=False: Suffix including extension of the file name specifying the reverse reads.
+Not specified for single or interleaved reads.
+Example: .R2.fastq
+	G. --cohort_name, required=True: Name of the cohort of read samples used for model building.
+	H. --output_directory, required=True: Directory to save results.
+	I. --cpu, required=False: Number of CPU threads to use (Def.=4).
 	```
+2. The output of the quantify script is an abundance profile file **abundance_table.txt**.

 ### Running MetaBGC-Cluster to generate BGCs bins
-1. To generate BGC bins, users will use the abundance profile file **(abundance_table.txt)** produced from the MetaBGC-Quantify module as input for [MetaBGC-Cluster.py](https://github.com/donia-lab/MetaBGC-TIIPKS/blob/master/MetaBGC-Cluster/MetaBGC-Cluster.py) with the following suggested parameters: `eps .2 min_samples 1`
+1. To generate BGC bins, users will use the abundance profile file, **abundance_table.txt**, produced from the MetaBGC-Quantify module as input for [MetaBGC-Cluster.py](https://github.com/donia-lab/MetaBGC-TIIPKS/blob/master/MetaBGC-Cluster/MetaBGC-Cluster.py) with the following suggested parameters: `eps .2 min_samples 1`

 2. We suggest for synthetic dataset to examine bins that contain at least 50 reads or more and at least 10 reads or more for metagenomic data.